 More office workers also translates into more retail, hospitality and construction workers – compounding the economic recovery and transformation of Sydney’s western CBD.

 As the city emerges from lockdowns and shutdowns, Parramatta’s events calendar is booking in plenty of exciting things.
-There’s also a lot to catch up on, as the promise of what’s ahead for Parramatta has fuelled plenty of investment and development even as the pandemic was closing things down.
+There’s also a lot to catch up on, including the City's largest festival, Parramatta Nights, held in March, as the promise of what’s ahead for Parramatta has fuelled plenty of investment and development even as the pandemic was closing things down.

 What you missed: Catching up on the best of Parramatta

 The transformation of Parramatta Square, a three-hectare space, is a key project in the city’s revitalisation.
 It will include award-winning architecture, outdoor spaces, a forecourt and community and entertainment areas.

 Although not set to be completed until 2022, there’s already plenty for foodies to enjoy at Parramatta Square.
 Betty’s Burgers, Harvey’s Hot Sandwiches, Rivareno Gelato, Threefold Pastry and Fishbowl are already serving up something special.